hilbertcube/SIMD-Pathtracer/README.md

 Peter Shirley’s originals were intentionally C-style.
 This project reimagines them with **modern C++ practices** and performance optimizations:

 Some features added:
-- A 3D model loader
+- A 3D model importer.
 - Generic vector class: implemented a generic N-dimensional vector class.
 - Image writer: Instead of relying on PPM files, which is very slow and cumbersome, I implemented an image writer using stb_image_write.
 It supports multiple output formats, including PPM, PNG, JPEG, BMP, and TGA.
 - Multithreading: Initially, I implemented a custom thread pool, but later transitioned to OpenMP for simplicity and better performance (skill issue on my part).